ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 userIdentity.sessionContext.attributes.mfaAuthenticated

-**b) Description**
+**b) Explanation**

-This question uses AWS CloudTrail logs to identify the full JSON path of the field that indicates AWS API activity occurred without MFA.
-For a SOC, this falls within the detection and analysis part of the security incident handling lifecycle, where data monitoring decides if an event is a security incident.
-An API call made without MFA can be treated as a potential indicator of compromise and would typically be handled by an incident responder in line with the organization’s security incident handling and response process (Agbede 2023).

-**c) Method used**

-I searched the BOTSv3 CloudTrail data for MFA-related API calls, excluding console logins
+Here the goal is to find the CloudTrail field that indicates whether MFA was used for an API call.
+I filtered CloudTrail events for MFA-related data while excluding console logins:

 ```spl
 index=botsv3 sourcetype="aws:cloudtrail" *mfa* NOT "ConsoleLogin"